 Where We Are Today

 Today, Elwood not only continues providing support to the steel, aluminum, and petro-chemical industries, but has expanded into servicing custom applications for low to medium quantity runs in both water and oil applications.
-As a company of engineers, we pride ourself on finding a unique solution to fit our customers needs.
+As a company of engineers, we pride ourselves on finding a unique solution to fit our customer's needs.

 The Elwood Corporation is located south of Milwaukee, Wisconsin.
 Once known as the "Workshop of America", this area contained the heaviest concentration of specialist metal machining and processing industries in the United States.
 Positioned within industry experts has allowed Elwood an advantage in product development and follow up service.
 Through diligent research, now combining local precision and global sourcing allows Elwood to offer the highest quality stainless steel valves at cost comprehensive pricing.